 Be clear regarding the detail of the person’s severance package, notice period and other formalities, and outplacement support.
 Provide written information which the employee can take with them to read later.

-Anticipate all the push-back and questions you may face from the person being made redundant.
+Anticipate all the push-back and questions you may face from the employee whose role is being made redundant.
 Think through the answers you will give.
 It may be worthwhile to check your answers with your legal advisor.

 Be prepared to answer questions such as: